mnemnion/orb/doc/md/orb/doc.md

    return doc
 end
 ```
 ### Doc metatables

 This is a mix of actual metatables, and Grammar functions which produce the
-subsidiary parsing structure of a given document\.
+subsidiary parsing structure of a given document.

 ```lua
 local DocMetas = { Twig,